High Contrast Mode:

-Aside from your home’s plumbing and electrical, the heating, ventilation and air conditioning (HVAC) system plays the biggest role in your family’s comfort.
-It’s also one of the most costly, which is why it makes sense to thoroughly research available options before upgrading or installing an HVAC system.
-There are several factors to consider that can not only improve your home’s comfort, but may also help you save on your energy bills.
+Aside from your home's plumbing and electrical, the heating, ventilation and air conditioning (HVAC) system plays the biggest role in your family's comfort.
+It's also one of the most costly, which is why it makes sense to thoroughly research available options before upgrading or installing an HVAC system in your home.
+There are several factors to consider that can not only improve your home's comfort, but may also help you save on your energy bills.
+Whether you're replacing an aging unit or installing an HVAC system for the first time, this HVAC buying guide will walk you through everything you need to know.

 There are several types of home HVAC systems, and which one you install will depend on a few factors, including the design of your house, your budget, fuel options, and personal preference.
 A few of the more popular choices for HVAC systems today include split systems, mini-splits, furnaces, and boilers.